Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 Sailfast, can't help you with the equipment questions but Phuket has (post-tsunami had?) a healthy yachting scene centered around the King's Cup Regatta in December.
 The Japanese guys I sail with used to go every year and chartered through SunSail.
 One time they lost the yacht, a Benetton 40 footer, after it drifted off its anchor while they partied all night on Phi Phi.
 "PIRATES," they cried, only for the boat to turn up 6 weeks later off Malaysia untouched!
 Another yachtie I know, John the owner of Tradewinds on Chawang Beach in Samui, used to race from Pattaya to Samui.
+The new Marina complex in Pattaya seems bloody expensive but in time that should adjust.

 -